 Code of Academic Integrity

-Violations of the Code of Academic Integrity are handled by the Dean of the appropriate college according to the procedures defined in the code.
-The computer and network related violations are also covered under Policy 5.0: Abuse of Computers and Network Systems and Policy 5.1: Responsible Use of Electronic Communications.
-Refer to the examples under these policies to determine where to direct reports of incidents.
+The Code of Academic Integrity was adopted by the Faculty Council of Representatives and applies to all students.
+The Dean of the appropriate college handles violations of the Code of Academic Integrity according to the procedures defined in the code.
+The computer and network-related violations are also covered under Policy 5.1, Responsible Use of Information Technology Resources.
+Refer to the examples in these policies to determine where to direct reports of incidents.